trulinebetting-sys/Truline-ai-picker/README.md

-# Truline AI Picker
+# TruLine Betting – AI Genius Picker

-This app uses AI to generate betting picks.
-Built with Streamlit.
+An experimental **AI-powered betting assistant** that generates model-driven picks using team ratings, implied probabilities, and Kelly staking.
+⚡ For **personal testing only** – not for distribution.

+---

+## 📂 Project Structure